Brief introduction on Internal Financial Controls over Reporting | IFC | ICFR

 August 06, 2020

-Understanding of Internal Financial Controls and Internal Financial Controls over Reporting
+Understanding of Internal Financial Controls (IFC) and Internal Financial Controls over Reporting (ICFR)

 As per Section 134 of the Companies Act 2013, the term 'Internal Financial Controls' means the policies and procedures adopted by the company for ensuring the orderly and efficient conduct of its business, including adherence to company's policies, safeguarding of its assets, prevention and detection of frauds and errors, accuracy and completeness of the accounting records, and timely preparation of reliable financial information.